Every day a new advantage

 Panorama in autumn

-The South Tyrolean term “Törggelen” goes back to the Latin torculus (wine press) or to the verb torquere (press, turn).
-This later developed into the name Torggl for the place where the grapes are pressed and where they met for Törggelen.
-Today the common enjoying of food takes place in inns and wine taverns.
+The South Tyrolean term "Törggelen" originates from the Latin term "torculus" (wine press), or "torquere" (to press, to twist).
+From this later developed the name "Torggl" for the place where the grapes were pressed and where people met for Törggelen.

 You can experience Törggelen in Algund in these restaurants: